Where to Eat on Koh Phangan

 Most visitors are surprised by the food.
 Koh Phangan is famous for the Full Moon Party and the yoga retreats, but the eating here has developed quietly into something genuinely good — driven by twenty years of long-stay travellers, a working fishing fleet in Chaloklum, and the plant-based cafe culture that grew up alongside the wellness scene in Sri Thanu.

 The island doesn't have a single dining neighbourhood.
 Instead, each area has its own food character: cheap Thai kitchens and a buzzing night market in Thong Sala, wholefood cafes and specialty coffee on the west coast, fresh seafood in Chaloklum and Ban Tai, and a handful of restaurants on the northeast coast that are good enough to plan a trip around.
-This guide pulls it together.
+For an island-wide map of where to eat well — from local Thai kitchens to the island's most ambitious chef-led dinner — see our guide to the best restaurants on Koh Phangan.